 5. Miniaturk Travel Train

-Miniaturk Museum opening hours are between 09:00 in the morning and 22:00 in the evening.
+Miniaturk Museum opening hours are between 09:00 in the morning and 19:00 in the evening as of 2025.
 The musuem is open every day, including weekends and public holidays.
-Information on visiting hours was last updated on June 3, 2023.
+Information on visiting hours was last updated on November 29, 2024.

 Visiting times of museums in Istanbul may change due to events and renovations.
 Before going to the museum, I recommend you to visit the official website of The Museum and review the latest situation.